Joe's Stone Crab

 Why we love it: Previously at the helm of the lauded Nikkei concept Itamae alongside her brother Nando, here, Chang takes simple dishes and imbues them with familiar yet complex Peruvian flavors.
 Oysters arrive in a tangy leche de tigre and dots of herby oil.
 The roasted sweet corn gets treated to a luscious huancaína sauce.
 It all plays out in a modern, airy dining room in bustling Midtown.

-Order this: The star of the show is the whole Dorado.
-Splayed open with the skin side up, it’s a brilliant preparation, retaining the fish’s unbelievably soft texture.
+Time Out tip: Order the whole Dorado, splayed open with the skin side up in a brilliant preparation, retaining the fish’s unbelievably soft texture.

 Eric Barton